GoncharIgor/meetups-next-js/README.md

 `import axios from 'https://...'`
 - or import images from url:
 `import logo from 'https://...'`

+## SSG vs SSR
+- getStaticProps - for SSG
+- getServerSideProps - for SSR

 ## Initial Rendering
 Next JS returns static HTML - the result of first components rendering